 Three births as 1 divides in 2, because enduring unity, plus duality, precipitates triplicity.
 Three extends 2, stretching 2 into a suspension of coalesced light, into a plane of space.
 Three is active, creative movement, undulating, providing an entry though an open door in the æthers to birth and growth.
 Three is the portal through which descends the durative soul.
 Three is expansive, the resolution of duality—the release of pressure in rain.

 In the geometry of Earth's Precessional Cross, two manifests as the galactic equatorial nodes (the GEN and Anti-GEN), the "Gate of God" and the "Gate of Man."
-We see 4 manifesting from 2 in the moving vernal axis of the Precessional Cross, making possible souls' cycle of growth in time through the temporal and tropical world.
+We see 4 manifesting from 2 in the moving vernal axis of the Precessional Cross, making possible souls' cycle of growth in time through the temporal world.
 The fixed galactic axis is that of the durative soul, transcending all incarnational experience, whereas the moving vernal axis is that of the punctual soul precipitating lives through temporal time.

 Not only does 2 beget 4, but in 2's own expression, 2 adds to itself to become 4.
 Thus, being both the sum and product of 2, 4 is abundant, gathering temporal fullness, accumulative through time; and for the soul, multiplying an abundance of incarnational experience.

 Four, the geometric middle of 2 and 8 (2 is to 4 as 4 is to 8), is of time and proportion.
 Four is the experiential plane, unfolding in time, where the dual nature of soul incurs responsibility for life, actions that later will be matured into balance by harmonizing 8.
-Four is the challenge to act and to change.
+Four creates the challenge to act and to change.